theNewDynamic/aba-icc/_cases-charges/paul-gicheru-and-philip-kipkoech-bett-charges-philip-kipkoech-bett.md

 There is also information that those witnesses who were successfully corrupted were enticed to make contact with other witnesses, for the purpose of their corruption.

-<span class="redactor-invisible-space"></span>

 ### Charges

 **[Offences against the administration of justice](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1243)** **(six counts):** corruptly influencing witnesses ([Article 70(1)(c)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1243) of the Rome Statute)

-The Accused is alleged to have committed these crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute);<span class="redactor-invisible-space"></span> or alternatively alleged to have contributed to the commission of these crimes through a group of persons acting with a common purpose, and his intentional contribution was made with the aim of furthering the criminal activity or purpose of the group ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute); alleged to have contributed to the commission of these crimes through a group of persons acting with a common purpose, and his intentional contribution was made with knowledge of the intention of the group to commit these crimes ([Article 25(3)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Staute).<span class="redactor-invisible-space"></span>
+The Accused is alleged to have committed these crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute); or alternatively alleged to have contributed to the commission of these crimes through a group of persons acting with a common purpose, and his intentional contribution was made with the aim of furthering the criminal activity or purpose of the group ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute); alleged to have contributed to the commission of these crimes through a group of persons acting with a common purpose, and his intentional contribution was made with knowledge of the intention of the group to commit these crimes ([Article 25(3)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Staute).